Kaelinkes/Kaelinkes/README.md

 </h2>

 <h3 align ="left">
-  Welcome to my GitHub!I'm an IT student and aspiring software engineer.<br> Have fun exploring my projects and seeing what I’ve been working on! 🚀
+  <b>Welcome to my GitHub!</b> <br>I'm an IT student and aspiring software engineer.<br> Have fun exploring my projects and seeing what I’ve been working on! 🚀
 </h3>

 ###